microsoft/openshift-container-platform/README.md

 ### NOTE

 The OpenShift Ansible playbook does take a while to run when using VMs backed by Standard Storage.
 VMs backed by Premium Storage are faster.
-If you want Premium Storage, select a DS or GS series VM.
+If you want Premium Storage, select a DS, or GS series VM.
 <hr />

 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications. <br />